Wave I Definition

 - KCS Council members act as Coaches

-In either case, some training on coaching skills and how to do the AQI and PII assessments should be provided for those who are coaching.
+In either case, some training on coaching skills and how to do the AQI and PAR assessments should be provided for those who are coaching.
 See the Coach Development section for more information on coaching.

 Establishing Baseline Measures